5l1v3r1/histonet/README.md

 TODO
 ====

--Do some refactoring (DRY  principle).
+1. Do some refactoring (DRY  principle)
--Add persistence.
+2. Add persistence
--Testing.
+3. Unit-Testing

 Contributing
 ============